 The Internal Audit Function acts as the third line of defence and conducts regular reviews of the Company's operations.
-Part of the scope of each audit is to review the relevant risks associated with the activities under audit, to test the internal controls and to provide findings to senior management, risk management and the Audit Committee.
-The feedback may include recommendations for changes to be made to the risk register, controls or processes.
+Part of the scope of each audit is to review the relevant risks associated with the activities under audit, to test the internal controls and to provide findings to senior management, risk management and the Audit Committee with respect to any identified gaps or deficiencies in the control environment.